 One fear common to most new and inexperienced photographers is exploring modes outside of full Automatic mode.
 They often hear from other photographers that using a camera in Manual mode is the only real way to learn photography.
 This type of advice may be enthusiastic, but it is misguided.

 The Full Automatic mode allows the camera to make all of the exposure decisions.
-It will take control of how fast the shutter speed will be once you press the shutter button; it will take control of the aperture when you press the shutter button; and it will also take control of the ISO setting of the camera.
+It will take control of how fast the shutter speed will be once you press the shutter button; it will take control of the aperture when you press the shutter button, and it will also take control of the ISO setting of the camera.

-Auto mode certainly has a place, and can be beneficial because it allows you as a beginning photographer to concentrate on subject and framing without having to worry about technical decisions, but it can also be very limiting.
+Auto mode certainly has a place and can be beneficial because it allows you as a beginning photographer to concentrate on the subject and framing without having to worry about technical decisions, but it can also be very limiting.
 Once you are ready to take more control of your camera settings, one of the best modes to use is Aperture Priority mode.